Crown-Commercial-Service/crown-marketplace/README.md

 The design of the app is closely based on the [GOV.UK Design System][] with some minor CCS-related variations.
 The project uses and extends the [CCS Frontend][] and [GOV.UK Frontend][] npm packages.

-The npm package dependencies are listed in `package.json`, installed using [yarn][], and the exact versions of all dependencies direct/indirect are locked in `yarn.lock`.
+The npm package dependencies are listed in `package.json`, installed using [bun][], and the exact versions of all dependencies direct/indirect are locked in `bun.lock`.

 For custom SCSS, CSS follows [Block Element Modifier][] conventions.

 We use `TypeScript` to write any frontend code and can be found in [app/typescript](app/typescript).
-This is transpiled into JavaScript (in the [app/assets/javascripts/dist](app/assets/javascripts/dist) directory) with `yarn`.
+This is transpiled into JavaScript (in the [app/assets/javascripts/dist](app/assets/javascripts/dist) directory) with `bun`.

 ### Code